 |Maximum grid loss (pips)||-300|

 To create the grid, I’ve used an interval (leg) size of 15 pips and 4 levels above and below the start.
-There’s no hard and fast rules here.
-You can set the levels using pivot grids or other support/resistance indicators.
+There’s no definitive rules here.
+You can set the levels using pivot lines or any other support/resistance indicators.

-The buy-stop orders are triggered if the price moves above the entry level, while the sell-stop orders are triggered if the price moves below the entry level.
-So we always trade into the trend with this grid strategy.
+The buy-stop orders trigger if the price moves above the entry-level, while the sell-stop orders trigger if the price moves below the entry-level.
+So we always open orders into the trend with this system.

 Running the Grid